GCaptainNemo/Electronegativity-Under-Pressure/README.md

 ## 6. Acknowledgements
 Sincere thanks go to Prof. Xiao Dong and Artem R. Oganov for their pioneering work (doi: 10.1073/pnas.2117416119) that provided the 96 element electronegativity under 4 pressure values (0, 50, 200 and 500 GPa).

+## 7. Citation
+If you want to cite the article, please refer to the publication:

+Li, Y., Wang, H., Li, Y. et al. Electron transfer rules of minerals under pressure informed by machine learning.
+Nat Commun 14, 1815 (2023). https://doi.org/10.1038/s41467-023-37384-1